jundalisay/sp/content/en/research/countries/us/mandate/section-4/chapter-21g.md

 But more broadly, EDA is an impediment to coordinated campaigns that advance

+### Administration priorities

-Administration priorities.
-Rather than implementing the new Department Organi- zation Orders required to put conservative governance in place, it would be more efficient to abolish EDA and reallocate its funding to other overlapping federal grant programs.
+Rather than implementing the new Department Organization Orders required to put conservative governance in place, it would be more efficient to abolish EDA and reallocate its funding to other overlapping federal grant programs.

 If that proves unachievable, as has historically been the case due to political considerations in Congress, EDA would benefit from:

 Leveraging of the direct hire authorities established in the Trump Administration for special initiatives or disaster/recovery funding.
 Leaving